How to Bend EMT Conduit: A Beginner’s Step-by-Step Guide

 A well-bent conduit is useless if not installed correctly.
 Proper support and assembly are just as important as the bend itself.
 Here are key considerations for professional work:

-- Secure Connections: Ensure all set-screws on conduit connectors and couplings are properly tightened to maintain grounding continuity.
+- Secure Connections: Ensure all set-screws on conduit connectors and couplings are properly tightened to maintain mechanical and grounding continuity when required.

-- Challenging Installations: For unique situations, like running conduit into a chain link gate, you must use robust, listed fittings and potentially rigid metal conduit for durability.
-Any such installation must comply with NEC 110.3(B) regarding the use of listed and labeled equipment per its instructions, as well as any local amendments.
+- Challenging Installations: For unique situations, like running conduit into a chain link gate, use listed fittings and the correct conduit type; in some cases more robust raceways such as rigid metal conduit or IMC are appropriate.
+Always comply with NEC requirements for listed equipment and instructions.

 - Material Selection: While EMT is versatile, know when to use other types.
-For example, pvc electrical conduit (or electrical conduit pvc) is required for burial or corrosive areas.
-For high-abuse areas, IMC conduit or RMC is superior.
+For example, pvc electrical conduit is the usual choice for direct burial or highly corrosive environments; IMC or RMC is preferred in high-abuse areas.

 - Cable Protection: The choice of raceway directly impacts cable protection.
-While EMT offers good protection, it’s not the same as armored cable.
-It’s helpful to understand the differences, such as armored cable guard strip requirements, to make informed decisions.
-Furthermore, knowing how open conductor installations are protected provides a broader context for all raceway and wiring methods.
+While EMT offers good protection for many applications, armored cable has different construction and requirements; learning related topics such as armored cable guard strip requirements and how open conductor installations are protected can help you make informed choices.

 Perfecting these skills takes practice.
 If you are starting out or looking to formalize your knowledge, you can build your foundational skills with our apprentice training programs.